junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 [TOC]

-(tag: S15E18, confession, canon-divergent, fix-it)
+(tag: S15E18, confession, canon-divergent, fix-it, MCD but we all know it's just going to a different place)

 ## Draft